A little technique transforms a simple cucumber into something incredibly delectable. Two versions:

 Step 4.
 Make the dressing: In a small bowl, combine salt, sugar and rice vinegar.
 Stir until salt and sugar are dissolved.
 Stir in sesame oil and soy sauce.

 When ready to serve, shake cucumbers well to drain off any remaining liquid and transfer to a serving bowl.
 Drizzle with grapeseed or olive oil and toss.
 Add half the dressing, half the garlic and the red pepper flakes to taste, and toss.
-Keep adding dressing until cucumbers are well coated but not drowned.
+Keep adding dressing until cucumbers are well coated.
 Taste and add more pepper flakes and garlic if needed.
 Serve immediately, garnished with cilantro and sesame seeds.

 Cooks Illustrated Recipe